Villeneuve XIII RLLG: History

 Sports Athletic Villeneuvois XIII were founded during the last two weeks of May 1934 by French rugby league pioneer Jean Galia who went on to be the club's first coach/captain and backed by the mayor.
 Villeneuve quickly went on to become a rugby league stronghold.
 The new club picked up some players from the local rugby club CA Villeneuve including Ernest Camo, Jean Barres, Jean Rabot and Max Rousie and others from Perpignan like Aimé Bardes, Martin Serre, Jean Daffis and François Noguères in readiness for the first French rugby league championship.
 SA Villeneuve were the first club to become a member of the Ligue Française de Rugby à 13 (LFR.13) on 2 June 1934.
 Villeneuve remain as the oldest rugby league club in France, they became the first French club side to tour England in September 1934.
 On that tour they played against Warrington, Broughton Rangers, Hull FC, Yorkshire XIII, Oldham, and Leeds.
 Max Rousie starred for the tourists scoring 76 of their 117 points.
 The club then hosted both a touring Yorkshire XIII and then Salford RLFC.

 Villeneuve began the inaugural French Rugby League Championship in 1934 by beating XIII Catalan 48-25 at the Pont-de-Marot they would go on and win the first championship by finishing top of the table.
-At the end of the season they took on the English rugby league champions Swinton going down 25-27 in front of a crowd of 15,000.
+At the end of the season they took on the English rugby league champions Swinton in the 1935 Match of Champions, going down 25-27 in front of a crowd of 15,000.
 Having lost the 1936 Lord Derby Cup Final they made amends in 1937 by defeating XIII Catalan 12-6.
 At the outbreak of war and the German invasion of France, Rugby League under the Vichy Government was banned.
 Villeneuve were forced to play rugby union under a new club name Union Sportive Villeneuve XV.
 Towards the end of the Second World War rugby league was re-established and rugby league returned to Villeneuve under a new name Union Sportive Villeneuve XIII.
 The reborn club met AS Carcassonne at the Parc des Princes in Paris on 4 February 1945 in an exhibition match, the first rugby league game played in France after the war.

 Villeneuve became national champions again in 1959, 1964 and twice more in the early 1980s.
 They also lifted the Lord Derby Cup in 1958, 1964, 1979 and 1984.
 In 1998 the club added the nickname "Les léopards d'Aquitaine", The Leopards of Aquitaine.
 Also in this year rugby union's bad treatment of rugby league reared its ugly head again.
 Villeneuve were preparing for an evening match to be screened live on national television at SU Agen Rugby Club when the union authorities refused to let Agen host the game thus the game had to be cancelled.